SteveMcGrath/DoFler/README.md

 # What is it?
-DoFler (Dashboard of Fail + DOPPLER) is a fully automated Wall of Sheep setup that can be easily distributed as needed.
+DoFler (Dashboard of Fail + DOPPLER) is a fully automated dashboard setup that can be easily distributed as needed.
 A central dofler server acts as the aggregation point and also serves up the HTML page that people can then view.